gtzilla/fastFrag/README.md

 Why do I want or need this?
 ----------

-If you need to create HTML structure (somehow) with JavaScript, be that getting data from a server (AJAX) or rendering a button based on a certain state, this library is for you.
+If you need to create HTML structure (somehow) with JavaScript, be that getting data from a server (AJAX) or rendering a button based on a certain state, injecting user data into the DOM, this library is for you.

 As a benefit, it handles all the escaping worries you used to have.
 No more Regular Expressions to 'clean up' or escape data.